About UPF (Ultraviolet Protection Factor):

 SPF 30 or higher broad-spectrum sunscreen is recommended by the American Cancer Society but must be reapplied every 2 hours.
 Broad Spectrum refers to both UVA and UVB radiation, be careful that your sunscreen has protection from both.
 See more recommendations about how to choose sunscreen from the American Cancer Society’ UV protection page.

 About Liquid Sunscreen:

 In contrast, long sleeve sun protection shirts with the correct UPF will protect you all day long.
 The American Cancer Society says that a garment with UPF 40 to 50 will prevent exposure to UVA and UVB and provide all day protection.
-Combine with UPF 50 Sun Mask UPF 50 sun gloves, wide brimmed hat, UV sunglasses and of course pants for ultimate cancer prevention.
+Combine with UPF 50 Sun Mask UPF 50 sun gloves, wide brimmed hat, UV sunglasses and waterproof sunscreen on exposed areas like hands.